Millions of pounds change hands online every minute. Are you reaping the rewards? Find out how to set up a website perfect for your small business.

 So what will you need?
 Knowledge of coding languages like HTML and CSS to structure your website’s content are essential.
 And it’s likely you’ll need an expert or two at your disposal if you get stuck.
 Sites like Codecademy offer free, step-by-step tutorials to help you get to grip with creating cracking code.
-But don’t be fooled; creating a website from scratch is not easy.
-And for the beginner it’s likely to prove a frustrating and tiresome process.

 Everything’s there for a reason